 Thus while it is a bit more tedious, it is better to offset the base curves and rebuild the geometry from scratch.
-Ideally, the new curves should be rebuilt to have the same properties as the original curve, for example, 40 control points, 3rd degree curve.
-If the curve is a spline, the deviation from the original curve to the new curve will be negligible.
+Ideally, the new curves should be rebuilt to have the same properties as the original curve, for example, 40 control points, 3rd-degree curve.
+If the curve is a spline, the deviation from the initial curve to the new curve will be negligible.
 If the curve is an arc or ellipse, the number of control points shouldn’t be a problem.
 While there may be some slight deviation from the desired geometric definition, it should allow you to generate native Revit elements from it.

 Rule 4: Split closed NURBS curves

 With rare exception, Revit has difficulty creating forms if it is dealing with continuous, closed curves.
 You’ll notice that when you loft continuous rational forms like circles or ellipses, Revit will automatically produce two surfaces.
-It is therefore recommend making your curves in Rhino as two segments before bringing them in.
-This way you will have full control over the geometry as opposed to letting Revit decide where the split occurs.
+It is therefore recommended making your curves in Rhino as two segments before bringing them in.
+This way, you will have full control over the geometry as opposed to letting Revit decide where the split occurs.

 Rule 5: Generate untrimmed surfaces rather than trimming them

 Rhino’ remembers’ if a surface is trimmed.
 To test if a surface is trimmed, the ‘PointsOn’ command can be used.
 As shown in the image below, the original surface of the right has been trimmed whereas the surface on the left has been built using ‘sweep 2 rails’.
 (Note, it is also possible to ‘network surface’).
 While these surface mostly looks the same, they may behave very differently when imported into Revit.